Transfer Learning with Jukebox for Music Source Separation: Method

 \subsection{Training}

 For each stem i=1..4, we train a model in two phases (see Fig.~\ref{fig:fig1}).
 In the first phase, the model is trained on data that present the chosen stem in isolation (i.e. not embedded in a mixture).
 This produces a VQ-VAE with a "single stem encoder" ($\text{SE}_i$) that can map a single stem into a good latent representation, followed by a "stem decoder" ($\text{SD}_i$) tuned to reconstruct the input after the "discretization bottleneck" as faithfully as possible.
 Training of each VQ-VAE is based on the same three losses as chosen in the original Jukebox paper \cite{dhariwal2020jukebox} : $L = L_{recons} + L_{codebook} + \beta L_{commit}$.
 However, our final goal is to process each stem when it is part of a mixture of all four stems.
 Such embedding will introduce distortion of each stem, requiring to replace each single stem encoder $\text{SE}_i$ from phase 1 by a corresponding "mixture stem encoder" ($\text{ME}_i$) that is trained in phase 2, to map its changed (mixture embedded) stem $ i$ input onto the representation (stem-i codebook prototypes) created in phase by the $\text{SE}_{i}$-$\text{SD}_i$ encoder-decoder pair.
 So, for each stem $i$ (now omitting index $i$ in the following) for each training sample ($x_{mt}$: the sequence of the mixed audio, $ x_{st}$ : the sequence of stem audio), we feed $x_{st}$, to the already trained encoder SE, producing $e_{st}$.
-Separately, the full mixture $x_{mt}$ is passed through the new encoder SM, yielding $e_{mt}$.
-Now, we can backpropagate through SM using MSE loss $||e_{st}-e_{mt}||^2$ (keeping SE fixed throughout stage 2).
-Finally, we obtain our mixture-adapted final VQ-VAE by concatenating the trained mixture stem encoder ME with the stem decoder SD.
-Note that this procedure will be carried out for each of the four stems, yielding four correspondingly optimized "stem mixture encoder- decoders" that together provide our decomposition of the mixture input into its stem constituents.
-On a more technical note, in both training stages and deployment, the data is processed chunk-wise, with a size of about 9 seconds.
+Separately, the full mixture $x_{mt}$ is passed through the new encoder ME, yielding $e_{mt}$.
+Now, we can backpropagate through ME using MSE loss $||e_{st}-e_{mt}||^2$ (keeping SE fixed throughout phase 2).
+It would also be possible to train E2 end-to-end, similar to training phase 1.
+This could be done in two ways, freezing the weights of the rest of the VQ-VAE or fine-tuning further.
+With frozen weights, the best reachable performance would be identical to our current approach, but training time would be increased.
+Continuing to fine-tune would most probably lead to more source bleeding because the embeddings no longer represent only the stem they were trained on in training phase 1, so we decided against training end-to-end.